-Conan provides a virtualenv generator, able to read from each dependency the self.env_info variables declared in the package_info() method and generate two scripts "activate" and "deactivate".
+Conan provides a virtualenv generator, able to read from each dependency the self.env\info variables declared in the package\info() method and generate two scripts "activate" and "deactivate".
 These scripts set/unset all env variables in the current shell.

-The recipe of cmake_installer/3.9.0@conan/stable appends to the PATH variable the package folder/bin.
+The recipe of cmake/3.16.3 appends to the PATH variable the package folder/bin.